craigrbailey/ClipsVault/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Clips Vault is a powerful application designed to help you sort and manage clips from your favorite streamers' streams.
-With Clips Vault, you can easily organize, categorize, and treasure the most memorable moments, ensuring that you never miss a highlight.
+Clips Vault is a powerful application designed to help you sort and manage clips from all your streams.
+With Clips Vault, you can easily organize, categorize, and catalogue the best moments from your stream.

 ## Features

 ### 1. Tags

-Tags allow you to categorize your clips based on various themes, streamers, or any other criteria you find relevant.
+Tags allow you to categorize your clips based on various themes, events or any other criteria you find relevant.
 Easily assign tags to your clips to create personalized collections and quickly locate specific clips whenever you want to revisit them.

 ### 2. Queue